walles/nodecode/README.md

   - OK: Verify input socket values get populated correctly
   - OKish: Verify node properties get populated correctly
     - Some are, some are not.
 Look for `not found or not settable` in the output
-  - Try with a multiple nodes setup to verify its layout
+  - OK: Try with a multiple nodes setup to verify its layout
+  - Try roundtripping a material with a Mix Shader node.
+That node has two shader inputs that we need to deal with.
 - Try importing into a freshly started Blender instance
 - Test roundtripping the default material node setup
 - Test roundtripping a node setup with a Color Ramp node